-NFC students enjoy comfortable class sizes, usually with 24 students or less, and access to state-ofthe-art educational facilities and the latest technology.
+NFC students enjoy comfortable class sizes, usually with 24 students or less, and access to state-of-the-art educational facilities and the latest technology.
 Personalized advising, financial aid opportunities, student support programs, tutoring, one of the best college libraries in the state, and an active Academic Success Center are all in place to help students succeed.

 The Colin P. Kelly Fitness and Wellness Center offers students a wonderful place to stay fit and healthy.
 The Hardee Center for the Arts hosts monthly exhibits (fall/spring) and a walk across campus reveals NFC's impressive outdoor public art collection.
-The NFC Artist Series presents live performances at Van H. Priest Auditorium and the NFC Community Theatre allows students to audition and share the stage.